Eurocc-Italy/dl_tui/README.md

 - Download: `dl_tui --download --file=file.csv`
 - Query: `dl_tui --query --query_file=/path/to/query.txt --python_file=/path/to/script.py`
 - Browse: `dl_tui --browse --filter="category = dog"`
+- Job Status: `dl_tui --job_status`

 ### High-performance analytics

 The library enables high-performance analytics on the Data Lake files via the `dl_tui query` action.
-The TUI will fetch the list of files matching the given SQL query and will run the user-provided Python script on these files.
+The TUI will fetch the list of files matching the given SQL query and will run either a user-provided Python script or a Docker/Singularity container on these files.
 The results will be uploaded to the Data Lake and made available for download.

+## Python

-The Python script must satisfy the following requirements:
+The provided Python script must satisfy the following requirements:

 - It must feature a `main` function, which will be **all** that is actually run on HPC (_i.e._, any piece of code not explicitly present in the `main` function will not be executed).
 Helper functions can be declared anywhere, but must be explicitly called in `main`;
 - The `main` function must accept a list of file paths as input, which will be populated with the matches of the SQL query;